-The internet is an essential element in 21st century life for education, business and social interaction and SMS Changing Lives has a duty to provide children and young people with quality access as part of their learning experience.
+The internet is an essential element in 21st century life for education, business and social interaction and SMS Changing Lives has a duty to provide children and young people withquality access as part of their learning experience.

-SMS Changing Lives will ensure that appropriate filtering methods are in place to ensure that pupils are safe from all types of inappropriate and unacceptable materials, including terrorist and extremist material.
+SMS Changing Lives will ensure that appropriate filtering and monitoring methods are in place on all school equipment which has internet access, to ensure that pupils are safe from all types of inappropriate and unacceptable materials, including terrorist and extremist material.
+This is monitored by a designated staff member.
+The Designated Safeguarding Lead takes responsibility for ensuring these methods are in place and that any issues are reported immediately and dealt with in an appropriate manner in line with the DfE filtering and monitoring standards set out in the KCSIE guidance.